Strategies for control of Coffee Berry Borer in Coffea canephora

 The technological solution

-The knowledge generated allowed to collaborate in the establishment of Integrated Berry Borer management (MIB), consisting of:
+The knowledge generated enabled collaboration in the establishment of Integrated Berry Borer management (IMB), consisting of:

 • Artisanal control of berry borers by eliminating fallen and remaining grains in the plants and the use of simple traps made of disposable material with attractants (mixture of alcohols) of very low cost.